Answers to some common questions.

-Employees can add or change a direct deposit account online through the Employee Self-Service Portal.
-Go to www.helpside.com and click on Employee and then ESS.
-Employees should be certain that account information entered is completely correct.
+Employees can add or change a direct deposit account online through their Employee Tools account.
+Go to helpside.com, click on Employee, then click Employee Tools to reach it.

 How do employees update addresses and other personal information?

-Employees can request an address update online by completing the Employee Address Change Request.
+Employees can request an address update online in Employee Tools.

 How do employees view their pay and other employment information?

-Employees can access their pay stubs and other employment information online through the Employee Self-Service Portal.
+Employees can access their pay stubs and other employment information online through Employee Tools.

 To register for an account: